ropensci/jenkins/README.md

 > Simple Jenkins Client for R

-Control jobs and builds on a Jenkins server.
+Managing jobs and builds on your jenkins server.
+Create or update projects, control builds and queues, inspect logs, and much more.

 ## How to use